SmingHub/Sming/samples/Basic_SmartConfig/README.rst

 The App on your smart phone sends out that information.

 The example here shows how to use ESP_TOUCH method to do smart configuration on the device.
-It ported from the C code that Espressif provides in the SDK examples.
+It is ported from the C code that Espressif provides in their SDK examples.

 You will need an App for your Smart Phone, such as: